tpgmartin/cartesian/README.md

 # Cartesian

-A simple neural network library, inspired by [mind](https://github.com/stevenmiller888/mind)
+The simple neural network library with a stupid name, inspired by [mind](https://github.com/stevenmiller888/mind)